 Contact a Riverside Weapons Charges Lawyer

 If you have been charged with a weapons offense, contact DeLimon Law for an initial consultation.
 Daniel DeLimon is an experienced former prosecutor with detailed knowledge of weapons charges.
-Call us at (951) 382-5559 or contact us online if you or a loved one faces weapons charges.

 Every case has its challenges and you need the best legal representation.
 If you are facing criminal charges call Daniel DeLimon today for a free consultation at our local number (951) 382-5559.

 4-Time Attorney of the Year

 Death Penalty Qualified

 High-Profile Case and Media Experience

 17 Years Proven Trial Experience